AdenWhitworth/checkmate_Back-End/README.md

 - **WebSocket-Based Real-Time Gameplay**: Engage in real-time chess games with your friends using WebSocket-based updates for a seamless experience.
 - **User Authentication & Authorization**: Handle secure login, registration, and user management with JWT-based authentication.
 - **Matchmaking & Game Room Management**: Create, join, and manage game rooms, making it easy to start games with friends.
-- **Player Stats & Ranking System**: Track player performance and compare rankings with friends, updating results in real-time.
+- **Player Stats & Ranking System**: Track player performance and compare ELO rankings with friends, updating results in real-time.
 - **In-Game Chat Support**: Use real-time chat to communicate with your opponent during matches.
+- **Game Persistence**: Stay in the game, even if you loose connection, with a reliable rejoin feature.

 ## Technologies Used